Articles on: Getting Started

 Add Hugo for repetitive commerce questions

 Hugo is particularly useful for online stores when it is trained on your delivery policies, return process, product FAQs, and support content.
 The relevant setup lives under AI Agent.
-It can answer many straightforward questions before a human needs to step in.

-When the setup goes further, Hugo can also use native store integrations to retrieve user or order information on supported platforms.
+Hugo can answer many straightforward questions before a human needs to step in.
+When the setup goes further, it can also use native integrations or custom MCP tools to retrieve customer or order information on supported platforms.

-Common e-commerce workflows to launch first
+Common e-commerce workflows

 Once the foundations are in place, a few workflows usually create value quickly.
+Keep them simple at first and make sure each workflow has a clear handoff when the customer needs human help.

 Good first workflows for online stores:

-• Order status and tracking → reduce repetitive “where is my order?” conversations
+• Order status and tracking → reduce repetitive Where is my order? conversations

 • Social channel handoff → keep Instagram, WhatsApp, and Messenger questions aligned with your main support process